-How Private Equity Uses Scorecards, Dashboards, and Reports
+Private Equity Analytics: Using Scorecards, Dashboards, and Reports

 Dashboards and reports go deeper, showing trends, correlations and other performance insights at a more atomic level.
 Generally, the term “dashboards” refers to more graphical representations of data (i.e., the proverbial gas-gauge and pie charts), whereas reports tend to take a tabular form (rows and columns of data).

-In a hierarchy, scorecards show the highest-level summary of performance, dashboards provide greater analytical insight into that performance, and reports deliver the transactional detail that are the base units of performance.
+In a hierarchy, scorecards show the highest-level summary of performance, dashboards provide greater analytical insight into that performance, and reports deliver the transactional details that are the base units of performance.

 Does Your Private Equity Firm Need A Data Warehouse?

 A data warehouse is the single, structured repository where all the data you need to produce reports and dashboards is organized.
 It’s the sole source of truth for a company and the engine behind business intelligence.

 The term “warehouse” may sound daunting, but it’s really quite simple.
 Every time you load data into Excel and organize it into pivot tables, you’ve created the fundamentals of a data warehouse.
 Raw data pulled straight from transactional systems is generally not report-friendly, but that can be overcome.

 Think of your data as a jigsaw puzzle.
 Each piece is virtually meaningless on its own.
 Gathering all the pieces into a pile doesn’t improve the situation much.
 But by organizing them by type and fitting them together, patterns emerge to eventually reveal the big picture.
 This is the role of the data warehouse.